May 11, 2021

 Start with getting buy-in, not just from management but also from daily users.
 You should focus on convincing both parties simultaneously, so you can tailor benefit analysis for the audience and customize it for different departments.
 You can highlight ROI for management and show increased productivity for users and make a case for Salesforce Lightning.

-To run the Lightning Experience Readiness Check, login to Salesforce, go to the setup page and click Lightning Experience >>> Evaluate if Lightning Experience is Right for You >>> Check Your Lightning Experience Readiness >>> Evaluate.
+To run the Lightning Experience Readiness Check, login to Salesforce, go to the setup page, and click Lightning Experience >>> Evaluate if Lightning Experience is Right for You >>> Check Your Lightning Experience Readiness >>> Evaluate.

 When you know how this transition can affect your org and are aware of any potential issues, you can determine allocation.
-Salesforce Optimizer will help you identify areas you can improve, simplify, or eradicate, calculating it according to your usage before transition.
+Salesforce Optimizer will help you identify areas you can improve, simplify, or eradicate, calculating them according to your usage before transition.
 It can help you remove unused custom profiles and inactive workflow rules.
 You can also evaluate your AppExchange apps to find out if they are Lightning-ready.

 The Lightning Migration Assistant helps you to take a test run of using the Lightning Experience.
 It will guide you through the process of initiating the use of Lightning for your company.
 It will also provide you a preview of how your org will operate in Lightning without the need to turn it on for all users of the instance.

-This test run will be an ideal opportunity to try apps, features and perform some experiments with customizations that the Lightning Experience Readiness Check did not evaluate.
+This test run will be an ideal opportunity to try apps, and features and perform some experiments with customizations that the Lightning Experience Readiness Check did not evaluate.
 It can also help you identify features for which your teams may need help to perform the integration.

 To start with the Transition Assistant, go to Setup in Salesforce Classic, and click Get Started in the Lightning Experience Transition Assistant tile, given at the top of the menu.
 Then select Discover Phase >>> Evaluate Lightning Experience Benefits and Readiness >>> Preview.